turboapps/docs/server/hub_server/cloud_storage_integration.md

 To allow users to connect their OneDrive accounts and access them while running their applications, you must first configure a OneDrive app registration.
 This OneDrive app controls the permissions, branding, and routing for the OneDrive SSO.

-The settings should be entered into /admin/general/files.aspx.
+The settings should be entered into your Turbo Server Administration site at /admin/general/files.aspx.

 1. Follow the [Microsoft docs](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/getting-started/app-registration) to set up a OneDrive app registration.